-5.10 In addition to this guidance, for each system alternative guidance is provided for dwellings with as-built air permeabilities leakier than (>) 3 m3/(h.m2) at 50 Pa.
+- 5.10 In addition to this guidance, for each system alternative guidance is provided for dwellings with as-built air permeabilities leakier than (>) 3 m3/(h.m2) at 50 Pa.
 It is recommended that this option is selected only if designing to an air permeability leakier than (>) 5 m3/(h.m2) at 50 Pa and if the person carrying out the building work has previous experience of closely matching design with as-built air permeability levels.
-If the alternative guidance is followed, and it is subsequently found that either it may be necessary for the BCB to ask for more air permeability testing to be carried out to ensure all dwellings in the sample are provided with adequate ventilation.

-- the tested air permeability for that dwelling is tighter than or equal to (≤) 3 m3/(h.m2) at 50 Pa, or - if the dwelling is not tested, but another dwelling of the same dwelling type tested under regulation 20B is tighter than or equal to (≤) 3 m3/(h.m2) at 50 Pa,
+If the alternative guidance is followed, and it is subsequently found that either - the tested air permeability for that dwelling is tighter than or equal to (≤) 3 m3/(h.m2) at 50 Pa, or - if the dwelling is not tested, but another dwelling of the same dwelling type tested under regulation 43 is tighter than or equal to (≤) 3 m3/(h.m2) at 50 Pa.